calebmosher/pkmngo/src/sections/pokemon-gyms.md

 **Team Valor** is lead by Candela, their color is red, and their legendary mascot is Moltres.
 Candela believes power is what is most important in the world, and that success in battle is best achieved by overcoming your opponent with passion and strength.

 Now that you've chosen a team, you have access to any Pokemon Gym nearby.
-At Gyms controlled by your team, you can battle your teammates stationed Pokemon to raise that Gym's prestige points and earn XP.
-At rival-controlled Gyms, you can battle opponent team's Pokemon to lower their Gym prestige and try to take over the Gym itself.
+At Gyms controlled by your team, you can battle your teammates' stationed Pokemon to raise that Gym's prestige points and earn XP.
+At rival-controlled Gyms, you can battle opponent teams' Pokemon to lower their Gym prestige and try to take over the Gym itself.

 > **How do I control a Pokemon Gym?**
 See the [Control a Gym](#control-a-gym) section to find out!